7 Budget-Friendly East Coast Road Trip Destinations

-Places to eat in Washington, DC
+Places to Eat in Washington, D.C. on a Budget

 One of the best neighborhoods for eating and drinking is the 14th Street NW/Logan Circle area.
 With several blocks of restaurants, bars, and shops, this is a lovely place to spend an evening eating, drinking, and wandering around.
 If you go during happy hour, you can even get a steep discount on food and drink!
 Some of the most well-known restaurants in this area include Ghibellina, Estadio, and Compass Rose, but there are several others within a short walk that are worth trying.

 For Washington, DC, your best bet for cheap accommodations is to use Airbnb.
-You can find private rooms on there for as low as $50 per night!
+You can find private rooms there for as low as $50 per night!